cindyoff/quant-finance-models/credit-risk/kmv/info.md

 ## Two ways of calculating DD
 ### Calculating absolute distance to default
-It is expressed as the distance between expected assets and DPT.
+Absolute distance to default, noted as $DD'$, is expressed as the distance between expected assets and DPT.
 It can be displayed as the sum of initial distance and the growth of that distance within the period $T$.
 In other words, it is written as follows :

 $$
 DD' = ln(\frac{A_0}{DPT}) + (\mu_A - \frac{1}{2}\sigma_A^2)T